demian85/gnip/README.md

 #### options.timeout
 As requested in the Gnip docs (http://support.gnip.com/apis/powertrack/api_reference.html), this option in the constructor allows us to set a read timeout in the client.
 The recommended value is >=30 seconds, so the constructor will throw an error if a smaller timeout is provided.
 The default value for this option is 35 seconds.

+#### options.backfillMinutes
+Number of minutes to backfill after connecting to the stream.
+Optional.
+Value should be 0 - 5.

 ## API methods